 Social proof apps present data and notifications of other customers that have bought items from your store.
-You could further bolster this by having a section for customer reviews and ratings.
+You could further bolster this by having a p for customer reviews and ratings.

 The goal here would be to assuage customers’ fears and inspire trust by giving them access to honest reviews from other customers that have patronized your store.

 Step up Your Advertising

 Now that you have made all these fantastic changes, it would be wise to step up your advertising efforts to amplify them.
 Let existing and new potential customers know about your new product listings and your website’s new look.